mannau/h5/README.md

 **h5** provides an interface to the HDF5 API through S4-objects.
 It supports fast storage and retrieval of R-objects like vectors, matrices and arrays to binary files in a language independent format.
 The package can therefore be used as an alternative to R's save/load mechanism.
 Since h5 is able to access only subsets of stored data it can handle potentially big(ger than memory) data sets.

+## Documentation
+Further documentation is available at www.predictingdaemon.com/h5.

 ## Notes
 This library is has already been released on [CRAN](http://cran.r-project.org/web/packages/h5/index.html).